 Our clients are hard chargers — they are willing to fight for their military careers and their futures in civilian life.
-If you are facing court martial charges and you know you need an independent advocate with the experience, skill and dedication to fight by your side, call the Dallas, Texas, office of attorney Patrick J. McLain today at (214) 416-9100 or the San Diego Office at (760) 659-0930 now to schedule an initial consultation.
+If you are facing court martial charges and you know you need an independent advocate with the experience, skill, and dedication to fight by your side, call the office of attorney Patrick J. McLain today at (214) 761-6550 now to schedule an initial consultation.
 If you prefer, you can also send us an email online and we will get back to you asap.

 Experienced Court Martial Defense

 Military criminal attorney Patrick J. McLain has skillfully handled hundreds of officer misconduct court martials, positive UAs, drug charges, and court martial appeal cases in his career.
 Our commitment is to fight with honor for your acquittal and to minimize the negative consequences to your future in all types of summary, special and general courts martial defense cases.